Name | torchCompactRadius JSON |

 > pyTorch >= 2.0

-The module is built just-in-time on first import in a given python environment and this build process may take a few (<5) minutes.
+The module is built either just-in-time (this is what you get when you install it via pip directly) or pre-built for a variety of systems via conda or our website.
 Note that for MacOS based systems an external clang compiler installed via homebrew is required for openMP support.

 This package provices two primary functions `radius` and `radiusSearch`. `radius` is designed as a drop-in replacement of torch cluster's radius function, whereas radiusSearch is the preferred usage. __Important:__ `radius` and `radiusSearch` return index pairs in flipped order!